🧠 What is semantic SEO and entity optimisation? (Direct answer)

 What is the difference between semantic SEO and traditional keyword SEO?

 Traditional keyword SEO focuses on matching specific word strings between queries and pages.
 Semantic SEO focuses on covering the full topic that a keyword represents — all sub-topics, related entities, contextual relationships, and user question chains.
 Google's Gemini and MUM models assess topical comprehensiveness and entity accuracy, not keyword density.
-According to SEMrush, topic-cluster-based sites achieve 38% more organic traffic than single-keyword structured sites.
+A 1,500-word article covering 15 correctly identified entities with accurate relationships will outrank a 5,000-word article that name-drops 30 entities without depth or structure.
+Quality of entity coverage is the signal — not word count.

 What is AEO and how is it different from GEO?